Sunday 24 September 2017

 Radio-man Antonio Aguillar was the closest Sao Paulo rock got to New York's rock pioneer Alan Freed

-Maybe it's going a bit too far to compare him with such a luminary as Alan Freed who actually came up with the name Rock'n'roll whereas Aguillar came up with nothing really original.
+Maybe it's going a bit too far to compare him with such a luminary as Alan Freed who actually came up with the name Rock'n'roll whereas Aguillar was only a Master of Ceremony who could organize rock bands and singers in an orderly manner to be shown on TV.

 Aguillar started his professional life working as photographer at daily 'O Estado de S.Paulo'.